openvinotoolkit/openvino_notebooks/notebooks/236-stable-diffusion-v2/README.md

 # Text-to-Image Generation and Infinite Zoom with Stable Diffusion v2 and OpenVINO™

-Stable Diffusion V2 is the next generation of Stable Diffusion model a text-to-image latent diffusion model created by the researchers and engineers from [Stability AI](https://stability.ai/) and [LAION](https://laion.ai/).
+Stable Diffusion v2 is the next generation of Stable Diffusion model a text-to-image latent diffusion model created by the researchers and engineers from [Stability AI](https://stability.ai/) and [LAION](https://laion.ai/).

 General diffusion models are machine learning systems that are trained to denoise random gaussian noise step by step, to get to a sample of interest, such as an image.
 Diffusion models have been shown to achieve state-of-the-art results for generating image data.
 But one downside of diffusion models is that the reverse denoising process is slow.
 In addition, these models consume a lot of memory because they operate in pixel space, which becomes unreasonably expensive when generating high-resolution images.
 Therefore, it is challenging to train these models and also use them for inference.
 OpenVINO brings capabilities to run model inference on Intel hardware and opens the door to the fantastic world of diffusion models for everyone!

 In previous notebooks, we already discussed how to run [Text-to-Image generation and Image-to-Image generation using Stable Diffusion v1](../225-stable-diffusion-text-to-image/225-stable-diffusion-text-to-image.ipynb) and [controlling its generation process using ControlNet](../235-controlnet-stable-diffusion/235-controlnet-stable-diffusion.ipynb).
 Now is the turn of Stable Diffusion V2.

-This notebook demonstrates two approaches to image generation using an AI method called `diffusion`:
+This notebook series demonstrates two approaches to image generation using an AI method called `diffusion`:

-* `Text-to-image` generation to create images from a text description as input.
+* [Text-to-Image](./236-stable-diffusion-v2-text-to-image.ipynb) generation to create images from a text description as input.
 <p align="center">
     <img src="https://user-images.githubusercontent.com/29454499/228472288-be6fecb6-5ab5-411f-86dc-0e9c482c733e.png" />
 </p>